-3. How are the duties of the requested position currently being performed, if at all?
+Q7 Please address the following: How are the duties of the requested position currently being performed, if at all?
+How does the lack of this position impact the program or service area?
+What impact, if any, have frozen or vacant positions within the department had on services or staff workload?
 (200 words or less) (Rubric Criteria 1)